unfoldingWord-dev/Resource-Container/docs/linking.rst

 A Resource Container (RC) link allows one RC to reference content from another RC.
 Also, web links may be used to reference content online.

+.. note:: Applications using RCs may want to search the RC data for external links and cache the online content
+    so the RC can be used while offline without missing content such as images.

 How links are written depends on the file format.
 For example, a link within a markdown file would be displayed with the title in brackets and the url in parenthesis: